 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Fem pH may cause serious side effects.
 Stop using Fem pH and call your doctor at once if you have:

 severe burning, stinging, or irritation after using the medicine; or